juliancabaleiro/nidaqmx-python-examples/examples/do/README.md

 # Digital Output Examples

 Here you can find from the different waveform generated with different digital output method from PCI-6133.
-The waveform was adquired with a oscilloscope and short BNC wire between the scope and BNC-2110 terminal.
+The waveform was adquired with a oscilloscope and short BNC wire (~15 cm) between the scope and BNC-2110 terminal.

 ## dig_out_task